hthuz/arch/arch.md

 ### Quotation

 Double quotes can be used for strings containing spaces.
 Some times, it's not necessary to wrap a variable with double quotation like `"$var"`,but it is always a good idea to do so.
-Single quote will cause Bash to interrept string literally
+Single quote will cause Bash to interpret string literally
 Back quote allow us to execute command

 ```